-- 1. Measurement of ponies at FEI Events and Championships can only be conducted by a designated Measuring Veterinarian appointed by the FEI and working under instruction of the FEI.
-Their independence and freedom from conflict of interest must be assured in each case. - 2.
-The Organising Committee must ensure that a suitable smooth and level area at least 3 meters by 1 meter is available at the place of measurement, free from avoidable disturbances and distractions which may unsettle the pony.
+- 1. Measurement of ponies at FEI Events and Championships can only be conducted by designated FEI Measuring Veterinarians appointed by the FEI and working under instruction of the FEI.
+The independence and freedom from conflict of interest of the FEI Measuring Veterinarians must be assured in each case. - 2.
+The Organising Committee must ensure that a suitable flat, even, level and not slippery floor (a concrete slab or other paved surface is most desirable under no circumstances should animals be measured on dirt or gravel) area of at least three (3) meters by one (1) meter is available at the place of measurement, free from disturbances and distractions which may unsettle the pony.
 This will be verified by the Technical Delegate in consultation with the Veterinary Delegate. - 3.
 It is the responsibility of the owner, and in his interest, to ensure that the pony is well handled, accustomed to the application of a measuring stick, and correctly prepared for measurement. - 4.
-The Measuring Veterinarian(s) carrying out the measurement must identify the pony against its FEI passport (or its national passport which has been approved by the FEI).
+The FEI Measuring Veterinarian(s) carrying out the measurement must identify the pony against its FEI passport (or its national passport which has been approved by the FEI).
 This will be done as the pony is given time to relax. - 5.
-A pony must be presented for measurement in the shoes and pads in which he will compete at the competition.
-Once the competition has begun shoes may not be changed without the written authorisation of the President of the Ground Jury and the FEI Veterinary Delegate.
+A pony must be presented for measurement in the shoes and pads in which he will compete at the FEI Events and/or Championships.
+Once the Competition has begun shoes may not be changed without the written authorisation of the President of the Ground Jury and the FEI Veterinary Delegate.
 Any shoe change after measurement either authorised or suspected may, at the discretion of the Ground Jury, result in a re-measurement of the pony.
 In the case of the second measurement differing from the first, the higher result will be taken into account.
-Details of all of the above must be sent with the Official Reports following any Event. - 6.
-A pony must be presented for measurement in either a head collar without a bit or in a bridle with a bit. - 7.
-The pony should be handled quietly and allowed to relax before measurement is attempted. - 8.
-In the interest of safety no more than two people may accompany the pony to measurement (this may include owner, rider, Chef d'Equipe, team veterinarian or groom). - 9.
-Any parties impeding the work of the FEI measurement officials or failing to cooperate may be asked to leave the measurement area.
-The FEI measuring veterinarians may refuse to measure a pony in the event of parties interfering with or obstructing their work.
+Details of all of the above must be sent with the Official Reports following any FEI Event and Championship.